Inconspicuous Interference

 March 15: Artwork due at BJC studio

-March 19: Exhibition on view
+March 20-May 1: Exhibition on view

 If you have any questions, please contact us via email at bjcexhibitions@gmail.com